willigarneau/procedural-city/README.md

 Initially, it was a task I had received in my computer graphics course.
 Usually, in these cases, I immerse myself in the Github projects to get inspired by the kind of program structure I will need.
 However, I did not find anything concrete with the librairies I used.

-Users used a lot more GLFW than FreeGlut.
+Users used a lot more **GLFW than FreeGlut**.
 The few people who used the same tools as me had programs far too complicated for anything.

 So I decided to start from 0 and create a quick and easy way to randomly generate a city with buildings of different size and with different textures, all using shaders.

-I did not complicate my life, I created a single VAO to which I was going to apply transformations to avoid going into an overly complex generation structure.
+I did not complicate my life, I created a single *VAO* to which I was going to apply transformations to avoid going into an overly complex generation structure.

 #### Since there might still be some problems in my implementation, so please feel free to give me any advice!